Le-Gris/h-arc/README.md

 # Human Abstraction and Reasoning Corpus (H-ARC)

-This repository contains scripts and additional information about H-ARC to accompany our paper (under review).
+This repository contains scripts and additional information about H-ARC to accompany our paper [published in](https://www.nature.com/articles/s41597-025-05687-1) the Scientific Data journal.

 ![Figure 2: Example of a human actions traces from H-ARC and corresponding natural language descriptions](figures/arc-preprint-figure2-background.png)